TheTrueIndolent/mirrors-of-voodoo-classic-edition/README.md

 2. Through the game menu.
 Game Menu (Esc) --> Options --> AddOns.

 Right now, MOV can:
-- add a timer on the mirror bar, which is movable.
+- add a timer on the mirror bar, which is movable!
-- the name of the bar became movable.
+- make the name of the bar movable!
-- you can create, load, and delete a profile so you can copy/paste your settings between your characters!
+- create, load, and delete a profile so you can copy/paste your settings between your characters!